 The words of the hymns are projected onto the wall at the front of the Church.
 However, if you have difficulty seeing the words or prefer to use a hymn book please see one of the door stewards for a copy.

 Bibles are also available from the door stewards; we use the New International Version.
 Passages and page numbers will be announced and/or projected onto the front wall.

 Anyone who knows Jesus Christ as their Lord and Saviour is welcome to share communion with us.
 Communion services are held on the first Sunday of the month in the evening and on the third Sunday in the morning.

 Bread is served in individual pieces and is eaten as it is received.
 The wine is served in small cups and we drink together as a sign of our oneness in Christ.

 If you feel uncomfortable about taking the bread and wine then just let the plates pass you by.

 We have various age groups that meet during the morning service:

 - Crèche – up to 3 years of age.
 Meeting in the Church Hall – play activities, colouring and baby toys.

-- King’s Club – 7 – 11 years.
-Meeting in the Church Hall from the beginning of the service.
+- Sunday School – 3 – 11 years.
+Meeting in our Church Hall across the road from the main church.